*Fees are a guide only. Exact cost will be dependent on requirements and are subject to change.

 Dr Kate Allatt

-Dr Kate Allatt is a health consultant, published author, global stroke advocate and survivor of Locked In syndrome.
-Having suffered a catastrophic brain stem stroke in 2010, Dr Kate came out of a medically induced coma and was considered vegetative.
+Dr Kate Allatt is a mind-blowing TEDx speaker, keynote and health consultant, internationally published author, global stroke advocate and unexpected survivor and thriver from an illness which would be everyone’s worst nightmare – Locked In Syndrome.
+Having suffered a catastrophic brain stem stroke in 2010 aged 39, Dr Kate came out of a medically induced coma and was considered vegetative.
 She could feel, think, hear and see completely normally but was unable to move a muscle.
-Now an incredible motivational and inspirational speaker, Dr Kate’s speeches focus on resilience, recovery and use her story to transform the lives of others.

 About Dr Kate Allatt